Island in Focus: North Ronaldsay

 Located at Strom Ness on the southernmost tip of North Ronaldsay, around the bay from the pier where the ferry lands, is the impressive Broch of Burrian.
 The Broch tower was the centre piece of an extensive Iron Age and Norse settlement, and it was inhabited until 800AD.

 Now under threat of erosion from the sea, the broch was a treasure trove of ancient artifacts when it was excavated in the 1880s, including two Ox bones inscribed with Pictish symbols, an Ogam stone, a Celtic bell and fine bone combs and tools.
 The most significant find was the Pictish Burrian Cross carving which often appears in modern Orkney jewellery.
 It is displayed in the National Museum of Scotland.

 North Ronaldsay Golf Course

-For the golf enthusiast you’ll find a nine-hole course on the links facing Linklet Bay!
-This was created in 1890, and you don’t need to remember your club or ball, as these can be borrowed from the club hut pictured!
-The course is rugged and challenging (there’s lots of shep poo, and many of the holes are missing flags – only poles are left) but more than makes up for it with a beautiful sea view.
+For the golf enthusiast you’ll find a nine-hole course on the links facing Linklet Bay.
+This was created in 1890, and you don’t need to remember your club or ball, as these can be borrowed from the club hut pictured.
+The course is rugged and challenging (there’s lots of sheep poo, and many of the holes are missing flags – only poles are left) but more than makes up for it with a beautiful sea view.

-North Ronaldsay has some lovely sandy, unspoilt beaches – we’d recommend Linklet Bay and South Bay, with their soft white sands, heartily on a sunny day!
-On this writer’s first visit to North Ronaldsay we visited Linklet Bay and found the beach filled with over 200 seals hauled up and sunbathing!
+North Ronaldsay has some lovely sandy, unspoilt beaches.
+We’d heartily recommend Linklet Bay and South Bay, with their soft white sand, on a sunny day.
+On this writer’s first visit to North Ronaldsay we visited Linklet Bay and found the beach filled with over 200 seals hauled up and sunbathing.
 The scene was like something from a David Attenborough nature film.
-We watched them for a while until a few sensed our presence and the 200 seals flip-flopped back into the sea with a thunderous noise!
+We watched them for a while until a few sensed our presence.
+Then the 200 seals flip-flopped back into the sea with a thunderous noise!